weakphish/weakphish/README.md

 Areas of interest include software and web security, computer architecture, and cryptography.

-- 🔭 I’m currently working on ... a mood tracking application in Go.
+- 🔭 I’m currently working on ... a chess engine in Java
 - 🌱 I’m currently learning ...
 Data Structures and Algorithms (CSC 316) and C/Software Tools (CSC 230)
 - 👯 I’m looking to collaborate on ... anything!
 - 😄 Pronouns: ...
 He/Him/His